theforeman/foreman_abrt/README.md

 ![foreman abrt workflow](/extra/foreman_abrt_workflow.png?raw=true)

+### Network ports

+Reports from managed hosts are sent to smart-proxy's https port which is 8443 for standalone Foreman installations and 9090 for Katello.

+The proxy sends the reports using Foreman's API, which normally runs on standard https (port 443).

 ## Installation

 To be able to see ABRT problem reports in your Foreman instance, you need to